decadecity/daw-book/20-accessibility/30-aria-attributes.md

 # ARIA attributes

 Accessible Rich Internet Applications (ARIA) attributes allow additional information to be added to web pages to provide more information to assistive technologies.
-The ARIA specification describes an overwhelming number of these attributes and support for these in assistive technologies is far from universal.
+The ARIA specification describes an overwhelming number of these attributes and support for them in assistive technologies is far from universal.
 Given this lack of support, ARIA attributes should be considered an enhancement to improve accessibility rather than a way to solve more fundamental problems.

 ## Landmark roles
-By marking up your content with semantic HTML you should have little or no need for ARIA roles that describe document structure.
-There are however, some structural roles that are defined as "landmark roles" which are intended to help assistive technologies identify key navigational structures on a page that may not be identified from the semantics of the markup alone.
+By marking up your content with semantic HTML you should have little or no need for ARIA roles[1] that describe document structure.
+There are however, some structural roles, 'landmark roles', intended to help assistive technologies identify key navigational structures on a page when they may not be identified from the semantics of the markup alone.[2][3]

 ### Banner
-The `banner` role is used to indicate content that relates to the site as a whole rather than the specific page.
+The 'banner' role is used to indicate content that relates to the site as a whole rather than the specific page.
 This is often the header of a page that includes items such as the company logo, authentication and search.

 <pre class="code"><code>&lt;header role="banner"&gt;
   &lt;img src="logo.png" alt="Company name"/&gt;